relaycorp/fanqiang-poc/README.md

 worse yet,
 some even require elevated privileges to use sensitive networking capabilities.

-## Obfuscation
+## Fingerprinting mitigation

-We obfuscate the traffic to prevent censors from identifying it as a VPN tunnel, and eavesdroppers from analysing traffic patterns.
+We obfuscate the connection to prevent censors from identifying it as a VPN tunnel, and eavesdroppers from analysing traffic patterns.
 We achieve this by:

-- Having the client and the gateway exchange _noise_ frames of random sizes and at random intervals.
+- Having the client and the gateway exchange _noise_ frames of random sizes and at random intervals throughout the lifespan of the connection.
-  However, the production implementation should produce consistent patterns for any given tunnel -- that is, censors shouldn't observe widely different patterns across connections to the same website.
+  However, the production implementation will produce consistent patterns for any given tunnel -- that is, censors won't observe widely different patterns across connections to the same website.
 - Padding each packet to a random size.
 The eventual production implementation might batch packets (instead of padding or in addition to it).

 The production implementation will also mimic a web browser by: